opensourcewebsite-org/opensourcewebsite-org/CONTRIBUTING.md

 When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the core team before making a change.

-- Make sure you have a [GitLab account](https://gitlab.com/users/sign_in).
+- Make sure you have a [GitHub account](https://github.com/login).
-- Submit a GitLab issue for your issue if one does not already exist.
+- Submit a GitHub issue for your issue if one does not already exist.
   - A issue is not necessary for trivial changes.
-- Create a new branch (preferred) or fork the repository on GitLab.
+- Create a new branch (preferred) or fork the repository on GitHub.
 - Make your change.
 Add tests for your change.
 Make the tests pass.

 #### Your First Code Contribution